Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 This question is similar to the one regarding qualia, which has been answered in section 5.4.1.
 The answer in the case of consciousness will be very similar.
 It will be repeated here again with some modifications and in an abridged form.
 (If already content with the answer in section 5.4.1., the reader may just as well skip the next three paragraphs to the next question.)

-Before the augmentation of the nervous system functions by creating consciousness emerged, the nervous system had been augmenting its functions with other means all along since it appeared on this planet – by developing a more and more complex and more and more capable nervous system – notwithstanding the absence or presence of consciousness.
+Before the augmentation of the nervous system functions by creating consciousness emerged, the nervous system had been augmenting its functions with other means all along since it appeared on this planet – by developing a more and more complex and more and more capable nervous system.
 Even after consciousness had emerged, other parts of the cerebral cortex that functioned without consciousness occurring in their processes did not stop evolving: they have been continuing to evolve to be more complex and more capable , resulting in higher intelligence, more language facilities, more manual skill abilities, etc. Even the cerebellum and other parts of the brain have proved to continue to co-evolve with the cerebral cortex [91,92,93] (which is the seat of consciousness) all the time, even if they do not have consciousness.
+Thus, the nervous system has always been augmenting its functions with various means, notwithstanding the absence or presence of consciousness.

 Creation of consciousness is just one possible path in the nervous system evolution.
 Consciousness emerged in this world simply because, at a certain stage in the nervous system evolution, it was possible – the neural processes were advanced enough to evolve the new kind of neural processes that was capable of creating consciousness.
 After consciousness began to appear in this world, it has been selected to persist up to the present time possibly because it yields some advantages to the animals that possess it.
 That is why today it still exists in humans and probably in some other animals too [81-88].
 And consciousness emerged because of no other cause than evolution; that is why it took more than two billion years after life had appeared on earth and hundreds of millions of years after the nervous system had emerged before it could evolve into existence.